publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2034.md

     (c) __Eligible entities__

-    To be eligible for a grant under subsection (b) of this section, a public food program service provider, a tribal organization, or a private nonprofit entity, including gleaners, must—
+    To be eligible for a grant under subsection (b), a public food program service provider, a tribal organization, or a private nonprofit entity, including gleaners, must—

         (1)